memfault/interrupt/_posts/2019-11-20-cortex-m-fault-debug.md

 - It bloats the code & data size of the binary image and consequently often gets turned off.
 - It can increase the stack size requirements for the fault handler (due to printf calls)
 - It requires a firmware update to improve or fix issues with the analyzers
 - It requires a console session be active to see what fault occurred.
-Furtheremore, this can be flaky if the system is in a crashed state.
+Furthermore, this can be flaky if the system is in a crashed state.

 #### Debugger Plugins